AceDataCloud/LumaAPI/docs/luma_videos_generation_api_integration_guide.md

 "video_url": "https://platform.cdn.acedata.cloud/luma/12a18694-fd4b-47e7-9c50-34f30862cff6.mp4"
 ```

 > Note that the `video_id` and `video_url` here are the ID and link of the generated video.
-If you do not know how to generate a video, you can refer to the basic usage above to generate a video.
+If you do not know how to generate a video, you can refer to the basic usage mentioned above.

 To continue generating the video, you must upload the video link or video ID.
 Below is a demonstration of using the video ID to extend it.
 Next, we must fill in the keywords to customize the video generation, which can specify the following content: